Scene Prior Filtering for Depth Super-Resolution: Experimental Results

 \subsection{Experimental Setups and Implementation Details}

-We carry out extensive experiments on four DSR benchmarks, including both synthetic NYU-v2~\cite{silberman2012indoor}, Lu~\cite{lu2014depth}, Middlebury~\cite{hirschmuller2007evaluation,scharstein2007learning} and real-world RGB-D-D~\cite{he2021towards} datasets.
-For synthetic scenarios, similar to~\cite{kim2021deformable,zhao2022discrete,wang2023sgnet,zhao2023spherical}, the LR depth is produced by downsampling the ground truth depth using bicubic interpolation.
-As a result, our model is trained on the 1,000 RGB-D pairs of NYU-v2, with the remaining 449 pairs for testing.
-In addition, the pre-trained model on NYU-v2 is further evaluated on Lu (6 pairs), Middlebury (30 pairs), and RGB-D-D (405 pairs) test sets.
-To evaluate the performance in real-world environments, we train our SPFNet on RGB-D-D, which consists of 2,215 RGB-D pairs for training and 405 pairs for testing, where LR depth and ground truth depth are captured by Huawei P30 Pro and the Lucid Helios, respectively.

-We utilize the Root Mean Square Error (RMSE) metric in centimeters to evaluate the DSR methods~\cite{kim2021deformable,shi2022symmetric,yuan2023structure,zhao2023spherical}.
+We carry out extensive experiments on five DSR datasets, including NYU-v2~\cite{silberman2012indoor}, Lu~\cite{lu2014depth}, Middlebury~\cite{hirschmuller2007evaluation,scharstein2007learning}, RGB-D-D~\cite{he2021towards}, and TOFDSR~\cite{yan2025tri}.
+We utilize the Root Mean Square Error (RMSE) metric in centimeters to evaluate the DSR methods~\cite{kim2021deformable,shi2022symmetric,zhao2023spherical}.
 During training, the scene priors and GT depth are cropped to $256 \times 256$.
-We employ the Adam~\cite{kingma2014adam} optimizer with an initial learning rate of $1 \times 10^{-4}$ to train our SPFNet.
-The proposed model is implemented using PyTorch with a single NVIDIA GeForce RXT 4090.
+We employ the Adam~\cite{kingma2014adam} optimizer with an initial learning rate of $1 \times 10^{-4}$ to train our method.
+The proposed model is implemented in PyTorch with a single NVIDIA RTX 4090.